schoero/swissqrbill/README.md

 ### Node.js

-In versions prior to v3.0.0, you could simply include SwissQRBill like this:
+In versions prior to v4.0.0, you could include SwissQRBill like this:

 ```js
 const SwissQRBill = require("swissqrbill"); // CommonJS.
 Not tree-shakeable.